Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 |---|---|---|---|---|

 Use that table to keep yourself honest.
-The moment a format starts doing a job outside its lane, you can expect weaker response and frustrated questions about whether direct mail even works.
+The moment a format starts doing a job outside its lane, you can expect weaker response and more frustration with the campaign.

-- Segment your database into three lists: retention, acquisition, and nurture.
-Retention covers past clients and close sphere, acquisition covers farm and geographic targets, and nurture covers people who engaged but are not ready yet.
+- Segment your database into retention, acquisition, and nurture lists.
+Retention covers past clients and close sphere, acquisition covers geographic or niche targets, and nurture covers people who have engaged but are not ready yet.

 - Assign one primary format to each segment.
-Retention leans on letters, acquisition leans on postcards, and nurture leans on email supported by light postcard touches.
+Retention usually leans on letters, acquisition usually leans on postcards, and nurture often leans on email supported by lighter postcard touches.

-- Design one core postcard template for high frequency touches.
+- Design one core postcard template for high-frequency visibility.
 Keep it simple with one offer, one visual, and one clear call to action tied to a landing page.

 - Draft one core letter template for past clients and sphere that thanks them, shares a short market story, and invites a reply or call.

-- Outline one brochure for your highest value segment.
-Focus on proof, case studies, and an offer that fits a major life decision such as downsizing or moving closer to family.
+- Outline one brochure for your highest-value segment.
+Focus on proof, case studies, process, and a major life decision such as downsizing, moving closer to family, or selling a luxury home.

-- Load print and mail dates on a ninety day calendar so postcards land at regular intervals, letters land on planned trust moments, and brochures land as intentional spikes.
+- Load print and mail dates on a ninety-day calendar so postcards land at regular intervals, letters land on planned trust moments, and brochures land as intentional campaign spikes.

 - Mirror the core offers on your social channels through Social Media Management for Real Estate Agents so mail and feeds tell the same story.